lupyuen/lupyuen.github.io/src/pinedio2.md

 [(Source)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/include/board.h#L106-L127)

-Let's look at our implementation in NuttX.
+_How is Chip Select implemented in NuttX?_

+To select or deselect an SPI Device, NuttX calls [__bl602_spi_select__](https://github.com/apache/incubator-nuttx/blob/master/arch/risc-v/src/bl602/bl602_spi.c#L415-L453), provided by the BL602 / BL604 SPI Driver.

+However the SPI Driver doesn't support multiple Chip Select Pins. [(See this)](https://github.com/apache/incubator-nuttx/blob/master/arch/risc-v/src/bl602/bl602_spi.c#L415-L453)

+Here's how we modded the SPI Driver for PineDio Stack...

 ## SPI Device ID

-TODO
+_What's the SPI Device ID in the table above?_

+We identify each SPI Device with a unique __SPI Device ID__.

+NuttX passes the Device ID when it calls [__bl602_spi_select__](https://github.com/apache/incubator-nuttx/blob/master/arch/risc-v/src/bl602/bl602_spi.c#L415-L453).
+We'll use this to flip the right Chip Select Pin for the SPI Device.

+_How did we get the SPI Device IDs?_

-NuttX auto-assigns 0x40000 as the SPI Device ID for ST7789 Display. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/include/nuttx/spi/spi.h#L459)
+NuttX auto-assigns `0x40000` as the SPI Device ID for the ST7789 Display. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/include/nuttx/spi/spi.h#L459)

 We assigned the other SPI Device IDs ourselves.

-Device ID -1 is meant as a fallthrough to catch all SPI Devices that don't match the Device IDs.
+Device ID `-1` is meant as a fallthrough to catch all SPI Devices that don't match the Device IDs.
 This also works for simple SPI setups where the Device ID is not needed.

 ## Swap MISO / MOSI

-TODO
+_What's the Swap MISO / MOSI column in the table above?_

-According to [BL602 Reference Manual](https://github.com/bouffalolab/bl_docs/blob/main/BL602_RM/en/BL602_BL604_RM_1.2_en.pdf) (Table 3.1 "Pin Description", Page 26)...
+According to the [__BL602 / BL604 Reference Manual__](https://github.com/bouffalolab/bl_docs/blob/main/BL602_RM/en/BL602_BL604_RM_1.2_en.pdf) (Table 3.1 "Pin Description", Page 26)...

--   GPIO 13 is MOSI
+-   __GPIO 13__ is designated as __MOSI__

--   GPIO 0 is MISO
+-   __GPIO 0__ is designed as __MISO__

-But due to a BL602 SPI quirk we need to Swap MISO and MOSI to get this behaviour.
-That's why the "Swap MISO / MOSI" column is marked "Yes" for SX1262 Transceiver and SPI Flash.
+But due to a BL602 / BL604 SPI quirk we need to __swap MISO and MOSI__ to get this behaviour.

+That's why the "Swap MISO / MOSI" column is marked "Yes" for __SX1262 Transceiver and SPI Flash__.

+_But ST7789 doesn't swap MISO and MOSI?_

-ST7789 Display Controller is wired differently...
+The __ST7789 Display Controller__ is wired differently on PineDio Stack...

--   ST7789 receives SPI Data on GPIO 0
+-   ST7789 receives SPI Data on __GPIO 0__

--   ST7789 Data / Command Pin is connected on GPIO 13
+-   ST7789 Data / Command Pin is connected on __GPIO 13__

     (High for ST7789 Data, Low for ST7789 Commands)

-The direction of SPI Data is flipped for ST7789.
-That's why the "Swap MISO / MOSI" column is marked "No" for ST7789 Display Controller.
+The direction of __SPI Data is flipped for ST7789__.

+That's why the "Swap MISO / MOSI" column is marked "No" for the ST7789 Display Controller.

 ## SPI Device Table

-TODO
+_How do we store the SPI Device Table in NuttX?_

-We represent the above SPI Device Table in NuttX as a flat int array...
+We represent the above SPI Device Table in NuttX as a __flat `int` array__...

 | SPI Device | Device ID | Swap MISO/MOSI | Chip Select |
 | :--------- | :-------: | :------------: | :---------: |